kaidez/kdz/source-shared-files/STYLEGUIDE.md

-# Style Guide for kaidez-written code
+# CSS Style Guide for kaidez-written code
   (this is a living, breathing document)

 This is a style guide for my self-imposed rules for how I write code in projects.
 Follow these rules makes it easier for me to debug code, especially CSS.